-AIMS
+AIMS and objectives

 It is a primary aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and well.
 We are a caring community, whose values are built on mutual trust and respect for all.
-This policy, in conjunction with our Relationships (behavior) policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
+This policy, in conjunction with our Relationships Policy for Managing Behavior is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
 It aims to promote an environment in which everyone feels happy, safe and secure.